What we love

 Our editors value both independence and collaboration.
 Submissions are culled first by the appropriate section editor, then deliberated upon by the full team.

 In fiction, we want an emotional experience.
 Understated hilarity, breathtaking heartbreak, nostalgia that hits like a concussion.
 Dispassionate, distant narrators leave us cold, but we're not looking for melodramatic histrionics.
 We want to be surprised by how a story makes us feel, and the key to surprise is originality.
-Literary heroes include James Baldwin, Kate Chopin, Jamie O’Neill, Marilynne Robinson, Christopher Isherwood, Jhumpa Lahiri, E.M.
+Literary heroes include James Baldwin, Kate Chopin, Justin Torres, Jamie O’Neill, Marilynne Robinson, Christopher Isherwood, Jhumpa Lahiri, E.M.
 Forster, and Hanya Yanagihara.

 We love creative non-fiction that strikes a fine balance between those terms.
 This is to say that we are looking for prose that is lyrical in language and thoughtful in content, arresting the heart and the mind in honest, provocative ways.
 We want to read writing that speaks to our souls and moves us to think, to do, to be.
 We are drawn to writing that does something interesting with form as well, although this is not a requirement for literature that resonates.
 Writers whose creative non-fiction dazzles us include Maxine Hong Kingston, Maggie Nelson, Lidia Yuknavitch, Dorothy Allison, Claudia Rankine, James McBride, Ta-Nehisi Coates, to name a few.